 - Auditor’s report

-According to the National Investor Relations Institute, best practices for annual reports involve using additional messaging elements, such as:
+According to the National Investor Relations Institute, it’s a best practice for annual reports to include additional content elements, such as the following:

 - Summary of the state of the industry